james-priest/100-days-of-code-log-r2/README.md

 **Project:**
 - Create 100 Days of Code Round 2 Log
-- Google/Udacity Mobile Web Curriculum
+- Grow with Google Scholarship Challenge: Mobile Web Curriculum

 **Thoughts:** Today was about getting ready to start Round 2!
 I have created a new R2 repo and log on GitHub and have gone through the Welcome video for my Grow with [Google Scholarship: Mobile Web](https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024) course.